Richard I of England: Occupation of Sicily

 Richard and Philip of France, French manuscript of 1261.
 Bibliothèque Nationale de France.

-In September 1190 Richard and Philip arrived in Sicily.
-After the death of King William II of Sicily in 1189 his cousin Tancred had seized power, although the legal heir was William's aunt Constance.
-Tancred had imprisoned William's widow, Queen Joan, who was Richard's sister, and did not give her the money she had inherited in William's will.
-When Richard arrived he demanded that his sister be released and given her inheritance; she was freed on 28 September, but without the inheritance.
+In September 1190, Richard and Philip arrived in Sicily.
+After the death of King William II of Sicily in 1189, his cousin Tancred had seized power, although William's aunt Constance was his legal heir.
+Tancred imprisoned William's widow and Richard's sister, Queen Joan, and did not give her the money she inherited in William's will.
+When Richard arrived, he demanded his sister's release and the proper disbursement of her inheritance; she was freed on 28 September, but without the inheritance.
 The presence of foreign troops also caused unrest: in October, the people of Messina revolted, demanding that the foreigners leave.
-Richard attacked Messina, capturing it on 4 October 1190.
-After looting and burning the city Richard established his base there, but this created tension between Richard and Philip.
-He remained there until Tancred finally agreed to sign a treaty on 4 March 1191.
-The treaty was signed by Richard, Philip, and Tancred.
-Its main terms were:
+Richard instead attacked Messina, capturing it on 4 October 1190.
+After looting and burning the city, Richard established his base there.
+However, this created tension between Richard and Philip.
+He remained in Messina until Tancred finally agreed to sign a treaty on 4 March 1191.
+The treaty, signed by Richard, Philip, and Tancred, contained the following main terms: